HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Character Animation With Direct3D
 - Vulkan Programming Guide - The Official Guide to Learning Vulkan
 - Learning Vulkan
+- Vulkan Cookbook - Work through recipes to unlock the full potential of the next generation graphics API-Vulkan
 - GLSL Essentials - Enrich your 3D scenes with the power of GLSL
 - Computer Animation - Algorithms and Techniques